 BEAT THE BULLY!

-Please use the Bullying Incident Form located to the right of your screen to report any issues
+Please use the Bullying Incident Form to report any issues.

 Every child has the right to feel safe at school.
-Here at St Thomas More School & Sixth Form College we take any form of bullying seriously.
+Here at St Thomas More Catholic Academy & Sixth Form College we take any form of bullying seriously.
 Help us beat the bully by reporting it!

 What is bullying?